-Please note, the email address and form responses are monitored from 9am - 9.30pm, Monday-Friday, and 9am - 5pm Saturday-Sunday.
+Please note, the email address and form responses are monitored from 8:30am - 5.30pm, Monday-Friday.
 Once we have received your request, a member of the team will respond as soon as possible, usually within the hour.
 Only emails and form submissions related to emergencies will receive a response.
-If your email reaches us later than these hours, you will receive a response first thing the following day.
+If your email reaches us outside of these hours, you will receive a response in the morning of the next working day.

 Non-Emergency Meter Faults

 Sometimes meters can become faulty but aren’t classed as an emergency.

 If there is no problem with your supply, but something doesn’t seem right with your meter please contact us at firstname.lastname@example.org and we can investigate your meter fault.
 Please also send us a photo or video of your meter to help us diagnose the issue.